robhicks/use-mcp/README.md

 - 🧰 TypeScript types for editor assistance and type checking
 - 📝 Comprehensive logging for debugging
 - 🌐 Works with both HTTP and SSE (Server-Sent Events) transports
+- 📚 Full access to MCP resources and prompts
+- 🛠️ Tool calling with automatic retry and error handling

 ## Quick Start